-MedImpact's agreement is a combination of partial- and fully delegated functions.
+Med Impact's agreement is a combination of partial- and fully delegated functions.
 Some of these are portions of an NCQA Standard or specific to a line of business or population (e.g., providing prior authorization and UM decisions for Medicare and Exchange).
 Other portions are provided for whole Standards, such as maintaining appropriate providers, or for selected NCQA Elements for all lines of business, such as requirements for the use of appropriate clinical information.
 The Plan maintains the requirements in complement for either the lines of business or specific elements to support compliance, timeliness, and service for members.
 A complete grid of responsibility is maintained in the PBM delegation agreement.

 The Plan maintains seven delegation agreements for the credentialing and re-credentialing of internal and external/expanded networks.
-These include an NCQA-accredited Cofinity Network (Aetna) and the DHHA sister organization, as well as five external networks, Columbine Chiropractic and University of Colorado Medicine (UC Health), Dispatch health, Sisters of Charity of Leavenworth (SCL) and Pop Health.
+These include an NCQA-accredited First Health as well as five external networks, Columbine Chiropractic and University of Colorado Medicine (UC Health), Dispatch health, Sisters of Charity of Leavenworth (SCL) and Pop Health.